brianhill/deep-springs-observatory/index.md

 The observatory's dome is the [Aphelion 7 ft Model](https://www.apheliondomes.com/products.html) purchased used from [Antelope Hills Observatory](http://www.antelopehillsobservatory.org).
 The  usable height inside has been increased to 81&frac12;&rdquo; by bolting the dome to a 24-sided sill plate, which is itself secured with 48 wedge anchors to a 12-sided concrete riser.

+## Power

+Field power for the telescope, its camera, and the computers that control them will be provided by two [Jackery Explorer 1000s](https://www.jackery.com/products/explorer-1000-portable-power-station) which will be kept charged by two [SolarSaga 100 panels](https://www.jackery.com/products/solarsaga-100w-solar-panel).
+Industrial grade PVC conduit for carrying data and power is routed underground between the dome and the control room.

 ## Instrument

 Saint Mary's College donated one of its classic [Meade LX200 EMC 10&rdquo;](./resources/LX200_Classic_Manual.pdf) telescopes to Deep Springs College: